Start9Labs/documentation/site/source/user-manual/initial-setup.rst

       :width: 60%
       :alt: Fresh Setup

-    .. note:: The "Recover" button is used for :ref:`migrating from 0.2.x <upgrade-02>` or :ref:`restoring from backup <backup-restore>`.
+    .. note:: The "Recover" button is used for :ref:`migrating from 0.2.x <upgrade-02>`, :ref:`restoring from backup <backup-restore>`, transferring data from a disk used in an old Embassy into a new one, or simply attaching an old Embassy's data drive to a new setup.

 #.
-Select your storage drive.
-There should only be one drive in the list.
+Select your storage drive

     .. figure:: /_static/images/setup/screen4-select_storage.jpg
       :width: 60%
       :alt: Select Drive

 #.
-Create a master password for your Embassy and click "Finish".
+Create a master password for your Embassy and click "Finish"

     .. warning:: Choose a strong master password.
 Write it down.
 Store it somewhere safe.
 DO NOT LOSE IT.